Zoom: Record a Lecture and Post it to Blackboard (Faculty)

 (NOTE: The Zoom menu moves to the top of the screen when you click Share Screen.)

-- To begin recording, click the More command and then click Record.
+- To begin recording, click the More button and then click Record from the drop-down menu.
 A blinking red dot will appear near the Stop Share button indicating you are being recorded.
 Continue with the meeting or presentation.

-- To end recording, click the More command and then click Stop Recording.
+- To end recording, click the More button and then choose Stop Recording from the drop-down menu.
 (NOTE: If you have not shared your screen, the Stop Recording button will be at the bottom of the Zoom window.)

-- To end recording, click the More command and then click End Meeting.
+- To end recording, click the More button and then choose End Meeting from the drop-down menu.
 (NOTE: If you have not shared your screen, the End Meeting button will be at the bottom of the Zoom window.)

 - Another popup window will appear.
 Your recording